-- 21. (1) A licensed local insurer shall not invest or trade in a derivative without the prior approval of the Commission, unless the derivative concerned- - (a) is specified by regulations as an admissible asset; or - (b) is a derivative of a type or description that regulations otherwise permit the insurer to invest or trade in. - (2) A person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine of \$20,000 or to a term of imprisonment of one year, or to both.
+- 21. (1) A licensed local insurer shall not invest or trade in a derivative, unless the derivative concerned- - (a) is specified by regulations as an admissible asset; or - (b) is a derivative of a type or description that regulations otherwise permit the insurer to invest or trade in. - (2) A person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine of \$20,000 or to a term of imprisonment of one year, or to both.